eva4s/eva4s/src.scala.md

 ### Constant Mutagen

+A constant mutagen always has the same probability.

 ```scala
 /** A mutagen that always has the same probability. */
 case class ConstantMutagen(probability: Double) extends Mutagen {